How Fast Can A Cat Run?

 How Fast Can a Wild Cat Run?

 On the other hand, wild cats can run a lot faster.
 That’s because wild cats can be larger, more dominant predators.
 For example, the cheetah can run more than 60 miles per hour.
-That’s just 10 miles short of the average highway speed limit in America.
+That’s just 10 miles short of America’s average highway speed limit.

 how fast can a cat run?